Ex-Vandy player’s sentence unchanged after rape case appeal

 Court documents show the appeals court amended one count of aggravated rape to attempted aggravated rape.
 The court says the jury in Vandenburg’s first trial found him guilty on a lesser charge, so he could not be convicted on a more severe charge in the retrial.

-The court denied all 15 issues Vanderburg’s attorneys brought forth in the appeal.
+The court denied all 15 issues Vandenburg’s attorneys brought forth in the appeal.